huggingface/datasets/datasets/europa_ecdc_tm/README.md

 All documents and sentences were originally written in English.
 They were then translated into the other languages by professional translators from the Translation Centre CdT in Luxembourg.

+To load a language pair that is not part of the config, just specify the language code as language pair.
+For example, if you want to translate Czech to Greek:

+`dataset = load_dataset("europa_ecdc_tm", language_pair=("cs", "el"))`

 ### Supported Tasks and Leaderboards

 - `conditional-text-generation`: the dataset can be used to train a model for `machine-translation`.
 Machine translation models are usually evaluated using metrics such as [BLEU](https://huggingface.co/metrics/bleu), [ROUGE](https://huggingface.co/metrics/rouge) or [SacreBLEU](https://huggingface.co/metrics/sacrebleu).
 You can use the [mBART](https://huggingface.co/facebook/mbart-large-cc25) model for this task.
 This task has active leaderboards which can be found at [https://paperswithcode.com/task/machine-translation](https://paperswithcode.com/task/machine-translation), which usually rank models based on [BLEU score](https://huggingface.co/metrics/bleu).